keeratS/insta-newsletter/README.md

 1. Reads a list of Instagram profiles from a file
 2. Fetches recent posts from each profile
 3. Extracts captions from posts within a specified time window
-4. Sends the captions to a local LLM via **Ollama**
+4. Sends the captions to a local LLM via Ollama
 5. Produces a concise newsletter-style summary

 Example use cases:

 - monitoring community organizations
 - tracking local businesses or events
-- generating internal updates
-- experimenting with LLM summarization pipelines
+- reducing personal reliance on instagram app

 ---